nwg-piotr/nwg-hello/README.md

 - multi-monitor support with gtk-layer-shell
 - multi-language support
 - background & style customization with css
-- automatically selects the last used session and user
+- automatic selection of the last used session and user
-- allows setting environment variables
+- support for setting environment variables

 ## Dependencies